 You know, I’ve seen enough cooking shows to know that presentation is a very major part contributing to the enjoyment of a meal.
 Well if that’s the case, this is not a prerequisite on his part.

-Page 2 of 2 - By the end of the surgery, it looked like the tail end of an amputation.
+By the end of the surgery, it looked like the tail end of an amputation.
 Anything red was carefully segregated to the right side of his plate.

 I was tempted to pat it down for stray instruments, or the odd lost swab.